InfluxDB Cheatsheet

 What is InfluxDB used for?

 InfluxDB is primarily used for time series database for metrics and events.
-It was created by InfluxData in 2013 and follows the time series paradigm.
+It was created by InfluxData in 2013.
+It follows the time series paradigm.

 Is InfluxDB hard to learn?